 The Michigan Aquatic Invasive Plant Control Grant Program was created through the addition of Part 414 to the Natural Resources and Environmental Protection Act, 1994 PA 451, as amended.
-The statute is effective as of March 29, 2019.
 The Department of Environment, Great Lakes, and Energy (EGLE) will provide grants to eligible applicants for the control or eradication of aquatic invasive plant species in inland lakes.

 An eligible applicant must meet both of the following requirements:

 - Be a legally constituted lake association or nonprofit, property owners association, homeowners association, lake board or special assessment district.

 - Have demonstrated that a permit from the department is in effect to conduct the control or eradication activities included in the eligible project.

 An eligible project must meet all the following requirements:

 - There is public access to the inland lake for all activities associated with the project.

 - The water body has vegetation management goals created by a licensed commercial applicator or lake manager.

 - All survey, control, eradication and documentation activities have been completed by a qualified scientist, technician, licensed commercial aquatic applicator or university representative.

 - All control or eradication activities use best management practices.